 All First-Class mail exceeding 13 oz. and not exceeding 70 lbs. is considered priority mail and at the option of the mailer, any mail weighing 13 oz. or less.
 There is no minimum weight limitation but there is a flat rate charged on mail weighing two lbs. or less.

 Use Priority Mail when two to three day service is desired.
 Discount rates are available for 300 or more pieces when using priority mail.
 Use Flat Rate Priority Envelopes when possible.
 These free envelopes allow any weight of material for the two lb. rate.
 Note: Priority Mail is a two day service between 64 major markets i.e. Atlanta to Dallas or Chicago to New York.
-When using Priority Mail, we recommend use of priority envelopes available at no charge from either UF Mail Services branch.
-H. Periodicals (formerly Second-Class Mail) Periodicals is a class of mail consisting of magazines, newspapers, or other publications formed of printed sheets that are issued at least four times a year at regular, specified intervals (frequency) from a known office of publication.
+When using Priority Mail, we recommend use of priority envelopes available at no charge from either MU Mail Services branch.
+Periodicals: (formerly Second-Class Mail) Periodicals is a class of mail consisting of magazines, newspapers, or other publications formed of printed sheets that are issued at least four times a year at regular, specified intervals (frequency) from a known office of publication.
 Periodicals usually must have a legitimate list of subscribers and requesters.
-For more information, contact UF Mail Services.
+For more information, contact MU Mail Services.

 The following is considered Standard Mail (A) Matter:

 This mail also includes mechanically duplicated materials (i.e. photocopied or quick copied letters or announcements) as long as the material is not personalized and the signature is duplicated.